Commerce Exam > Commerce Notes > Economics Class 11 > Short Questions and Answers: Index Numbers - 1

 Ans.

-Index number of Industrial Production (IIP) measures the relative increase or decrease in the level of industrial output in a country in comparison to the level of production in the base year.
+The Index of Industrial Production (IIP) measures the relative increase or decrease in the volume of industrial output in a country compared with a chosen base year.
+It is compiled from quantities of a selected set of industrial goods, usually weighted by their importance.

 Q.16.
 State the importance of Consumer Price Index.